-Vice Admiral Robin Braun is the daughter of a career naval aviator.
+Vice Adm.
+Robin Braun is the daughter of a career naval aviator.
 Born in Pensacola, Florida, she is a graduate of Northern Arizona University and was commissioned in 1980.
-Designated a naval aviator in February 1981, her first assignment was to Training Squadron (VT) 31, NAS Corpus Christi, Texas, where she served as an instructor pilot in the T-44 aircraft.
+Designated a naval aviator in February 1981, her first assignment was to Training Squadron (VT) 31, Naval Air Station (NAS) Corpus Christi, Texas, where she served as an instructor pilot in the T-44 aircraft.

 In 1983, Braun was assigned to Fleet Air Reconnaissance Squadron (VQ) 3, NAS Barbers Point, Hawaii, serving as a mission commander, aircraft commander and instructor pilot in the EC-130Q aircraft.
 Subsequent squadron tours include Fleet Logistics Support Squadron (VR) 61, NAS Whidbey Island, Washington, and VR-51, NAS Glenview, Illinois.
 Staff assignments include naval intern on the Joint Staff (J3), aviation detailer at Navy Personnel Command and chief of staff, Chief of Naval Operations (CNO) Operations and Plans supporting OPNAV N3/N5.

 Braun served as commanding officer of VR-48, Naval Air Facility (NAF) Washington, D.C.
 During her tour, the squadron was awarded the Battle Efficiency Award and CNO Safety Award.
 Subsequent command tours include: Navy Air Logistics Office (NALO), Navy Reserve Carrier Strike Group (CSG) 10 supporting the USS Harry S. Truman (CVN 75) and Joint Task Force Katrina and Tactical Support Center 0793 supporting Patrol and Reconnaissance Wing 5.